AlexCue987/reveal.js/kotest.md

 ---

-- What we are testing: is our custom serializer properly plugged in?
+- We are testing if our custom serializer is properly plugged in
-- be as specific as possible
-- use `shouldContainJsonKeyValue`
+- use the right tool - `shouldContainJsonKeyValue`

 ```kotlin
 val package = MyPackage(